 KDL Policy 1.1

 The purpose of this policy is to: 1) serve as a guide for the librarians of the Kent District library in the process of materials selection; and 2) inform the public of the principles upon which selections for the Library are made.
-Basic to this policy is the Library Bill of Rights as affirmed by the Kent District Library Board.
+Basic to this policy is the Library Bill of Rights as affirmed by the Kent District Library Board of Trustees.

-Kent District Library strives to provide current and factual information and to supplement and enrich individual learning, and to provide materials for recreational reading and other leisure time activities.
+Kent District Library strives to provide current, factual information to supplement and enrich individual learning and to provide materials for recreational reading and other leisure time activities.
 This information should be readily available to the total community regardless of gender, age, education, language, religion, ethnic and cultural background, or mental and physical ability.

-The Library maintains a representative collection of novels and works of fiction to satisfy a wide range of tastes.
+Fiction – The Library maintains a representative collection of novels and works of fiction to satisfy a wide range of tastes.
 Ideas of literary merit vary greatly with individuals.
-Therefore, the Library purchases fiction in many categories.
+Therefore, the library purchases fiction in many categories.

-Materials are selected to encourage children and families to discover the joy of reading.
-In order to meet the varied abilities and interests of children, the collection includes materials covering a wide range of knowledge and reading levels.
+Minor – Materials are selected to encourage children and families to discover the joy of reading.
+In order to meet the varied abilities and interests of children, the collection includes materials covering a wide range of knowledge and reading levels, both fiction and non-fiction.
 The illustrations in books for young people are given as much critical attention as the literary quality of fiction.

-Digital items such as eBooks and eAudiobooks shall be selected using the same criteria as printed materials as described above.
+Digital Materials –Digital items such as eBooks and eAudiobooks shall be selected using the same criteria as printed materials as described above.

 Online Databases – The Library makes available a variety of online resources purchased to supplement and enhance the Library’s collection.
 These resources are evaluated on the basis of

 timeliness, ease of use, and ability to meet patrons’ information needs.